 The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
 The Company's Federal income tax return for the year ended March 31, 2011 is currently under audit.
 Additionally, the Company's German subsidiary's income tax returns for the fiscal years ended March 31, 2006 through March 31, 2011 are currently under audit by the German tax authorities.
-The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examination by tax authorities as of March 31, 2014.
+The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2014.
 The years subject to income tax examination in the Company's foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
 Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.

-Years Subject to Income
+Tax Jurisdiction Years Subject to Income Tax Examination

-Tax Examination

-2004 - Present
+U.S. Federal 2004 - Present

-2002 - Present
+New Jersey 2002 - Present

-2006 - Present

-69

-2002 - Present 2006 - Present
+Foreign jurisdictions 2006 - Present